|LPI Nerriga 8927-4N 1:25000

 Campsites in the gorges can be a bit ephemeral.
 They come and go depending on use and recent floods, so information may be out of date.

 In Ettrema Creek itself, there are good campsites on the two sets of bends in Ettrema Creek downstream of the Bullfrog junction.
-There was a good campsite at the Myall Creek junction, though it has been somewhat taken over by nettles in recent times.
-There is still enough of a grassy area for a couple of tents.
-Other campsites include: at the Jones Creek junction; at a sandy bend at around MGA456266 (AMG455264); opposite Gallows Gully; and at the Tullyangela Creek junction.
+There was a good campsite at the Myall Creek junction, though fire and flood has altered it for the worse - there may no longer even be space for a couple of tents.
+Other possible campsites include: at the Jones Creek junction; at a sandy bend at around MGA456266; opposite Gallows Gully; and at the Tullyangela Creek junction.

 Ettrema Creek is excellent walking between Bullfrog Creek and Myall Creek.
 It is mainly rocky open slabs with rock-hopping on boulders, and occasional large pools for swimming.
 The water levels can be quite variable, and wading is likely in a few places.
 Experienced scramblers may be able to keep their feet dry most of the time.
 Just before Myall Creek you start running into weeds in Ettrema Creek, presumably from the grazing on the tops at Quiera Clearing.
 Downstream from Myall Creek it is similar, with rock hopping and intermittent large pools.
 Past Jones Creek, Ettrema Creek widens, the rocks for rock hopping get further apart, and some wading is almost inevitable.
 The last few kilometres to Tullyangela Creek are relatively easy going.

 Jones Creek is well worth a visit.
-The walking is excellent, there are some beautiful waterfalls, and the mines are worth a look if you remember a torch.
-The waterfalls need a bit of scrambling to bypass.
-Tinga Falls are the biggest set of falls in the creek, at around 40m high.
+The walking is excellent, there are some beautiful cascades and waterfalls, and the mines are worth a look if you remember a torch.
+There are two main sets of cascades in the bottom section of the creek at MGA449241 and MGA449235.
+The waterfalls need a bit of scrambling to bypass, and one of the upper ones may be too slippery to ascend/descend if water levels have been up.
+Just beyond these, at MGA449233, are Tinga Falls.
+These are the biggest set of falls in the creek, at around 60m high.
 This is about as far as most parties would come.

 For further information on the area, see the references below.